noahehall/multicloud/opensource/apache/tinkerpop.md

 to()
 with() // e.g. with(WithOptions.tokens,WithOptions.labels, WithOptions.ids)
 path() // get a summary of the path walked; more expensive (memory, cpu) than select + as
+// execute steps based on the current state of a traversal
+// ^ this is an extremely important concept to master local() // e.g. calculate the count before taking the avg local(out('edges').count()).mean()

 ////////////////// CRUD: READ
 values() // for 0/more keys, e.g. values('a', 'b', ...)